zizwiz/DataGridView_ReorderColumn_Example/README.md

 To get round this if you want to reorder and then save that by parsing through the DGV then you must Copy the original DGV to a new DGV column by column in the order you now want.
 There are many ways to do this I just show on simple way what you would probably want to do is put the column in a temporary list, remove all columns and add them again.

 I cannot find a way of changing the Index property of a column after it has been created, so this copy method although cumbersome is what I have used.

+As this is only a quick example it does not have all the bells and wistles one might want to use, it just illustrates how I got over a problem I encountered.